 To claim a find on this earthcache, please complete the tasks outlined below.
 Answers to the questions should be emailed to the cache owner and not mentioned in your online log.

 1. From the information boards, about how many litres of water flow over the falls and fall how many metres every second?
 And it's enough water every minute to fill what?

 2. The icy blue colour of the water below the falls is caused by what, and how does this relate to "Huka", the Maori name of the falls, according to the information boards?

-5. (Optional) Please take a photo of the falls or the channel above the falls and include your GPS in the photo - upload this with your online log.
-While this is optional, we'd really appreciate seeing your photos.
+4. Take a photo of the falls or the channel above the falls and include yourself, your GPS, or a personal item in the photo - upload this with your online log (do not send it to the cache owner).
 Who would visit Huka Falls without their camera anyway, right?!

 You can log this cache straight away after you have emailed your answers to the cache owner, no need to wait for confirmation.
 Please include the name of this earthcache in the email - you'd be surprised how many people forget.
 Also, when contacting us with answers, if you want a reply, please include your email address.
+Don't forget to upload your photo with your online find log.
 Any problems with your answers we'll be in touch.